FluidSynth/fluidsynth/doc/ladspa.md

 # FluidSynth LADSPA Interface

 The [LADSPA](http://ladspa.org/) (Linux Audio Developer's Simple Plugin API) binding can be used to route the FluidSynth audio output through any number of LADSPA plugins.
+Please note that even though the "L" in LADSPA stands for "Linux", it can also be used on different platforms, for example Windows or MacOS.
+Check the "LADSPA on other Platforms" section at the end of this guide for more information.

 ## Configuration